walgrim-dev/TF2-Dodgeball-Modified/README.md

     tf_dodgeball_sp_distance      "48.0"  - The distance between players for a steal to register. tf_dodgeball_delay_prevention "1"     - Enable delay prevention?
-    tf_dodgeball_dp_time          "5"     - How much time [in seconds] before delay prevention activates? tf_dodgeball_dp_speedup       "100"   - How much speed [in hammer units per second] should the rocket gain when delayed?
+    tf_dodgeball_dp_time          "5"     - How much time [in seconds] before delay prevention activates? tf_dodgeball_dp_speedup       "100"   - How much speed [in hammer units per second] should the rocket gain when delayed? tf_dodgeball_bounce_rate      "1.00"  - This controlls how strong is the bounce = 1.00 default bounce.
 ```

 # Commands